 Residence Hall Assistants: Residence Hall Assistants are identified student leaders who are employed by the College to assist in maintaining a residence hall atmosphere conducive to study, relaxation, and homelike living.
 The Assistants' primary responsibility is their particular section of the residence hall, but they have authority throughout the residence hall, parking lot and other campus areas as designated by the Associate Dean of Students.
-Residence Hall Associates and/or the Associate Dean of Students.
+Residence Hall Assistants report all violations of standards to the Residence Hall Associates and/or the Associate Dean of Students.